AltGr/opam-wiki/Advanced_Usage.md

 to upgrade your packages.
 The dependency solver will be called to make sure the upgrade is possible, that is, that *most* packages can get upgraded.
-OPAM will select the the best upgrade scenario and display a summary of what will be done during the upgrade.
+OPAM will select the best upgrade scenario and display a summary of what will be done during the upgrade.
 You will be asked if it should go ahead or not.
 This is similar to what happen when you upgrade your packages in most operating systems.